graphcore/examples/applications/tensorflow/cnns/synthetic_benchmarks/README.md

 1. Prepare the TensorFlow environment.
 Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to run the `enable.sh` script and activate a Python virtualenv with gc_tensorflow installed.
+Make sure to run the `enable.sh` script and activate a Python virtualenv with tensorflow-1 wheel from the Poplar SDK installed.
 2. Run the training program.
 For example:
    `python3 resnet.py`
    Use `--help` to show all available options.